Bart McQueen: Character creation

-Character development
+Development

 In April 2012, Bart becomes involved with "bad boy" Joel Dexter (Andrew Still) and he forces Bart to grow cannabis plants.
 Clarke told a writer from Inside Soap that he is forced to show his girlfriend Sinead O'Connor (Stephanie Davis) what he is up to.
 Sinead is angered by his involvement; while Bart himself realises that he is out of his depth.
 Clarke explained that his character does not know what he has agreed to do.
 When the plants arrive; Bart "puts on a front" and pretends to be "completely cool" with the situation.
 However, he is left feeling "unnerved" and faces the prospect of Myra discovering the truth when his usage of heat lamps cause her electricity bill to rise.

 The police later discover Bart's cannabis farm and arrest most of the McQueen family.
 However, Bart does not attempt to clear their name and asks Sinead to run away with him.